Editor – Roshan Muhammed Salih

 Dilly regularly appears on Sky News, Channel 4 News, BBC Look East, BBC South, BBC One, Islam Channel, Russia Today and BBC radio stations discussing Middle East and North African politics, and domestic topics concerning British Muslims.
 He is also a blogger for the Huffington Post, a columnist for the Middle East Eye and Pakistan Today, and a freelance contributor for Al Jazeera English, the Ceasefire Magazine and the Foreign Policy Journal.

 He enjoys reading and writing, as well as keeping up to date with current affairs.
 Dilly is also keen on learning about different cultures, traditions and history.
 He speaks fluent Bengali, and good Hindi, Urdu and Punjabi (Kashmiri).

 Dilly plays Saturday league cricket, is a member of Bedford Amateur Boxing Club, and is an avid Liverpool FC and UFC fan.
-He loves reading historical fiction, crime novels and watching documentaries, likes travelling, and gym.
+He loves reading historical fiction, crime novels and watching documentaries, as well as travelling and the gym.

 Dilly is a British born Bangladeshi, raised and residing in Bedford.

 You can follow him on Twitter @dillyhussain88

 Bilal Abdul Kareem is an American journalist and filmmaker currently reporting from rebel-held Idlib, Syria.

 Hafsa Kara is an activist, political commentator and journalist.